 "They're trying to shake the tree at every angle to find out how strong the branches are," said Salcer.
 "I hear what they're saying.
 I see what they're saying, but I don't agree with it because I also have a clear understanding of the other side."

 NHL vice president Arthur Pincus said last night that there is "nothing nefarious" about the league's motives.

 "We thought there was a lot of misinformation out there -- that we wanted to cap players' salaries and cut salaries -- that's not true," said Pincus, adding the information was put together after NHL vice president Brian Burke received several requests from agents.

 "It's not something new.
 We've been very consistent in our message.
 But we did include some information that had been kept private because it didn't seem to be helping to keep it confidential.
 We hope it could be a key to help settle this."

 Included in the information the league wanted to be sure the players understand:

-* A guarantee that player salaries will not fall below their current levels, which the league says are 60 percent of revenues, and a commitment that salaries will be increased each year to reflect growth in league revenues.
+* A guarantee that player salaries will not fall below their current levels, which the league says is 60 percent of revenues, and a commitment that salaries will be increased each year to reflect growth in league revenues.